anastasiya29/codealamodeblog-gatsby/posts/automate-with-gulp.md

 title: A guide to automating Sitecore development tasks with Gulp
 tags:
   - Sitecore
+  - JavaScript
-  - Node
+  - node
-  - Gulp
+  - gulp
-  - Yarn
+  - yarn
 description: A tutorial for how to automate JavaScript bundling in a Sitecore project using yarn and gulp.
 featuredImage: gulp-yarn.png
 date: 2018-01-10 12:00:00